Foods to Eat to Be Healthy

 8. Cruciferous vegetables

 This class of vegetables includes broccoli, cauliflower, cabbage, and others.
 They’re high in phytonutrients, vitamins, and minerals, and contain the anti-cancer agent sulforaphane.
+Try to eat a total of 2 1/2 cups a day of vegetables, with at least half of them as cruciferous veggies.

 9. Nuts and seeds